-- Objective 1: Restrict new access points to the highway through subdivision control. - Objective 2: Deny inappropriate requests for rezonings and conditional use permits that would require additional access points to a highway. - Objective 3: Preserve and protect the road corridor from encroachment that would limit the roadway's ability to carry traffic volumes in the future. - Objective 4: Continue to maintain and implement a Town road improvement program. - a) Ensure that driveway length, width, design, and slope for emergency vehicle travel - b) Address drainage issues - Guide the placement of streets and driveways along existing contours, property lines, fencerows, lines of existing vegetation, or other natural features - d) Reinforce the objectives and policies of the Comprehensive Plan - Objective 5: Support access control and rural character objectives.
+- Objective 1: Restrict new access points to the highway through subdivision control. - Objective 2: Deny inappropriate requests for rezonings and conditional use permits that would require additional access points to a highway. - Objective 3: Preserve and protect the road corridor from encroachment that would limit the roadway's ability to carry traffic volumes in the future. - Objective 4: Continue to maintain and implement a Town road improvement program. - Objective 5: Maintain the Town's current driveway ordinance and promote joint driveways to achieve public safety and rural character goals and conserve farmland.
+The ordinance should: - a) Ensure the driveway length, width, design and slope are appropriate for emergency vehicle travel. - b) Address drainage issues. - c) Guide the placement of streets and driveways along existing contours, property lines, fencerows, lines of existing vegetation, or other natural features. - d) Reinforce the objectives and policies of the Comprehensive Plan. - e) Minimize the number of driveway openings onto existing public streets, instead promoting shared driveways and streets.